Mount Juneau: History

 Mount Juneau is steeped in mining history.
 Originally named Gold Mountain in 1881 by miners, it was also named Bald Mountain in roughly 1896.
 The name "Juneau Mountain" was first used in the mining records by Pierre "French Pete" Erussard when he located mining claims on the mountain in 1888.

 In 1976, it was proposed by Chuck Keen of Alaska Trams (later to become Mount Juneau Enterprises) that a jigback aerial tramway be built to the top of the mountain.
 The venture never reached fruition although Goldbelt Inc. did end up building Mount Roberts Tramway to the neighboring Mount Roberts.

 Weather

 Mount Juneau receives an estimated 300% more rain than downtown Juneau (which receives 91 in per year on average).

 During winter, Mount Juneau is one of the preeminent avalanche threats to a major population center.

 Access

 The trail to Mount Juneau's summit can be accessed via the Perseverance Trail about 1 mi in from the trailhead.
 The trail features an assortment of alpine views as well although it traverses many steep slopes and caution is prudent in wet or snowy weather.

 1962 avalanche

-In March of 1962 an avalanche slid down the south side of Mount Juneau.
+In March 1962 an avalanche slid down the south side of Mount Juneau.
 It started with a lot of snowfall coming from the north-east.
 Some of the snow at about 220 meters came loose causing the avalanche.